Stock market today: Wall Street rises toward records ahead of a big week for central banks

 Across the Atlantic, the Bank of England will announce its latest decision on rates later in the week.

-Nvidia CEO Jensen Huang will give a keynote address after trading closes for the day on Wall Street, while holding a Q&A with financial analysts Tuesday morning.
+Nvidia CEO Jensen Huang will give a keynote address after trading closes for the day on Wall Street, while holding a Q&A with financial analysts on Tuesday.

 A frenzy around AI technology on Wall Street has sent the stocks of Nvidia and other players zooming so high that critics call it a bubble.
 Nvidia has grown into the U.S. stock market’s third-largest stock.
-Nvidia once again was the strongest force pushing the S&P 500 higher Monday.
+Nvidia once again was one of the strongest forces pushing the S&P 500 higher Monday.

 In the bond market, the yield on the 10-year Treasury was holding steady at 4.31%, where it was late Friday.